wearepsh/cra-template-react/template/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [PSh React template](https://github.com/facebook/create-react-app).

+## Configure Local Environment
+>Create .env file (like .env.sample one)
+You can add configs for each environment and use them as shown in `services/api.ts`

+## Helpers

+### Translator

+You can use translator helper as: `localize('key of the translation')` to show texts translated

 ## Available Scripts